linked-db/linked-ql/README.md

 [Follow](https://x.com/LinkedQL) • [Sponsor](https://github.com/sponsors/ox-harris)

-LinkedQL is a next-generation database client that gives you an advanced form of SQL with features that make you insanely productive with SQL—native Postgres and MySQL.
+LinkedQL is next-generation SQL (Postgres and MySQL) for modern apps—and tooling for modern workflows.

 Linked QL is JS-based and works both in Nodejs and in the browser (coming soon)